 It’s already difficult to keep all these rules and differences regarding best times and right frequencies in mind when planning out an effective social media posting schedule.
 Manually setting up each and every single post will definitely burst your time management!
 However, when you are turning to social media automation tools, always look for tools that enable you to customize your social media messages, posting formats, scheduling times, and frequencies individually.
 Simply sharing and re-sharing the same post with the message will not do the trick.

 The ideal social media automation tool should offer you:

 - a wide range of social networks to share on profiles, pages as well as in communities.

-- customizing option that help you when setting up your social media posting schedule.
+- a customizing option that helps you when setting up your social media posting schedule.